 Sarah joined ICLC as a Tenant Defense Fellow in May, 2020.
 During law school, Sarah represented tenants in the Boston Housing Court as a clinical student with the Harvard Housing Clinic, was part of the Harvard Tenant Advocacy Project, and served as an editor on the Harvard Civil Rights-Civil Liberties Law Review.
 She spent her 1L and 2L summers advocating for economic justice with the National Consumer Law Center, Health Law Advocates, and the National Center for Law and Economic Justice.
 Sarah has aa Bachelor’s Degree in Politics from Oberlin College and a JD from Harvard Law School.

 Stacy Celestin Director of Human Resources

-Lisa joined ICLC in May 2016 as the first Program Assistant.
-She works closely with the Chief Counsel, Tai Glenn, to facilitate the strategic expansion of the non-profit law firm.
+Lisa works closely with the Chief Counsel, Tai Glenn, to facilitate the strategic expansion of the non-profit law firm.
 Lisa utilizes her diverse administrative experience in the academic and corporate sectors to strengthen the organizational platform, provide programmatic support and enhance intra-office systems and procedures.

 Lisa feels particularly at home at ICLC because she is able to continue working on reducing social disparities, an area in which she has amassed over a decade of community outreach volunteer experience.
 This interest started during her undergraduate years at the City College of New York, where she organized projects such as providing food and clothing to the homeless, teaching computer and interviewing skills to non-native English speakers and developing community vegetable gardens.